Garfield County rewarded for health efforts

 Two years ago, western Garfield County students formed a coalition with one goal: get their neighbors and classmates outside.
 After making connections that should benefit generations, their time and hard work was rewarded.
 Garfield Healthy Communities Coalition Coordinator Dana Wood confirmed Monday that the Great Outdoors Colorado Board will award $1,570,541 to the Get Outdoors Garfield County coalition.
 The award will be presented at a GOCO Board meeting later this month.

-Though that may mean some of the ideas proposed in the application need to be put on hold, it will not be a phased approach.

-"We will need to come together as a coalition and have to go back to the budget," Wood said.

-One of the coalition's first tasks will be to hire a full-time hub coordinator who will be shared between both the Garfield Re-2 and Garfield 16 School Districts and will "make sure everything we wrote in the application gets done."
+One of the coalition's first tasks will be to hire a full-time hub coordinator who will be shared between both the Garfield Re-2 and Garfield 16 School Districts.

-Wood said there is still a lot of work to be done, but she expects some of the programs and pathways proposed may start as early as 2018.
+Wood said there is still a lot of work to be done, but she expects some of the programs and pathways proposed will start as early as 2018.

+The application included extensive research and showed lasting partnerships and connections made from Parachute to Aspen.
+Youth leaders from New Castle, Rifle and Parachute presented alongside officials with Aspen Community Foundation, the Buddy Program and Rocky Mountain Youth Corps.
+Their shared goal: connecting western Garfield County youth to the outdoors.

+"It was clear to us that Garfield County has spectacular outdoor opportunities (the Colorado River, a world-class rock climbing area in Rifle Mountain Park, and three State Parks!), yet so many of our youth lack access their own backyard assets," states the Get Outdoors Garfield County coalition vision summary.

 Recommended Stories For You

-"It was clear to us that Garfield County has spectacular outdoor opportunities (the Colorado River, a world-class rock climbing area in Rifle Mountain Park, and three State Parks!), yet so many of our youth lack access their own backyard assets.

-making lasting partnerships and connections in the community," states the Get Outdoors Garfield County coalition.

-In fact, the list of local outdoor and recreation organizations that have agreed to long-term commitments for the initiative helped with the application, Wood said(not confirmed).
+In fact, the local outdoor and recreation organizations that have agreed to long-term commitments for the initiative also helped with the application.

 Great Outdoors Colorado invests a portion of Colorado Lottery proceeds to preserve and enhance the state's parks, trails, wildlife, rivers and open spaces.
-The organization's independent board awards competitive grants to local governments and land trusts, and makes investments through Colorado Parks and Wildlife, according to its website.
+The organization's independent board awards competitive grants to local governments and land trusts and makes investments through Colorado Parks and Wildlife.
 Since 1992, GOCO has committed more than $1.1 billion in lottery proceeds to more than 5,000 projects in all 64 counties without any tax dollar support.

 The Inspire Initiative was developed in 2015 to address the growing disconnect between youth and the outdoors.
 Garfield County was among one of more than 30 communities to get involved from the beginning.